J-Guidry/mock-restaurant/README.md

 # Mock Restaurant

-This is a mock five page restaurant.
+This is a mock seven page restaurant.